iamarjun/Vaccinator/README.md

 Get Notified when the vaccine is available

-Currently hardcoded to sweep the all the districts of Delhi.
+Donesn't have a UI and it's currently configured to sweep all the districts of Delhi.